ethanwhite/spectralmatch/README.md

 - **Automated:** Works without manual intervention, making it ideal for large-scale applications.

+- **Multiprocessing:** Image, window, and band parallel processing.
+Cloud Optimized GeoTIFF reading and writing.

+- **Save Intermediate Steps:** Save image stats and block maps for quick reprocessing.

+- **Specify Model Images** Include all or specified images in the matching solution to bring all images to a central tendency or selected images spectral profile.

 - **Consistent Multi-Image Analysis:** Ensures uniformity across images by applying systematic corrections with minimal spectral distortion.

-- **Seamlessly Blended:** Creates smooth transitions between images without visible seams.
+- **Seamlessly Blended:** Creates smooth transitions between images.

 - **Unit Agnostic:** Works with any pixel unit and preserves the spectral information for accurate analysis.
 This inlcludes negative numbers and reflectance.

 - **Better Input for Machine Learning Models:** Provides high-quality, unbiased data for AI and analytical workflows.

-- **Minimizes Color Bias:** Avoids excessive color normalization and does not rely on a strict reference image.

 - **Sensor Agnostic:** Works with all optical sensors.
-In addition, images from differnt sensors can be combined for multisensor analysis.
+In addition, images from different sensors can be combined for multisensor analysis.

-- **Parallel Processing:** Optimized for modern CPUs to handle large datasets efficiently.

-- **Large-Scale Mosaics:** Designed to process and blend vast image collections effectively.
+- **Mosaics:** Designed to process and blend vast image collections effectively.

 - **Time Series**: Normalize images across time with to compare spectral changes.

 ---